giza-data-team/ModernAraBERT/docs/PRETRAINING.md

 Minimal steps to reproduce ModernAraBERT pretraining.
 For exact seeds, pinned env, and timings see [REPRODUCIBILITY.md](./REPRODUCIBILITY.md).

+## Important: Data Link Availability

+**Wikipedia dump links in `data/links.json` may become unavailable** as Wikimedia archives old dumps.
+If data collection fails:
+1. Check [DATASETS.md](./DATASETS.md) for instructions on updating links
+2. Update Wikipedia dump dates in `data/links.json` to current versions
+3. **Note**: Different Wikipedia versions will produce different model weights

+**Recommended**: Use the published `gizadatateam/ModernAraBERT` model from HuggingFace for inference and benchmarking.

 ## What you need
 - Python 3.8
 - 1× GPU (≥16GB VRAM recommended)